ADHARA f AstronomyDerived from Arabic

 a.
 It has been used in honour of African-American philanthropist Eartha M. M. White (1876-1974).
 Another famous bearer was American singer and actress Eartha Kitt (1927-2008).

-ELAINE f English, Arthurian RomanceFrom an Old French form of
+Elaine f English, Arthurian CycleFrom an Old French form of

-HELEN.
+Helen.
 It appears in Arthurian legend; in Thomas Malory's 15th-century compilation

-Le Morte d'Arthur Elaine was the daughter of Pelleas, the lover of
+Le Morte d'Arthur Elaine was the daughter of

 Lancelot, and the mother of

 Galahad.
-It was not commonly used as an English given name until after the appearance of Tennyson's Arthurian epic
+It was not commonly used as an English given name until after the publication of Alfred Tennyson's Arthurian epic

 Idylls of the King (1859).

-ELANOR f LiteratureMeans
+Elanor f LiteratureMeans

-"star sun" in Sindarin.
+"star sun" in the fictional language Sindarin.
 In

 The Lord of the Rings (1954) by J. R. R. Tolkien this is Sam's eldest daughter, named after a type of flower.

-ELEN f Welsh, CzechWelsh form of
+Elen f Welsh, Armenian, CzechWelsh and modern Armenian form of

-ELENA f Italian, Spanish, Romanian, Bulgarian, Macedonian, Slovak, Lithuanian, Estonian, Russian, Greek, German, English, Medieval SlavicForm of
+Elena f Italian, Spanish, Romanian, Bulgarian, Macedonian, Slovak, Czech, Lithuanian, Estonian, Finnish, Russian, Greek, German, EnglishForm of

-HELEN used in various languages, as well as an alternate transcription of Russian
+Helen used in various languages, as well as an alternate transcription of Russian

 Елена (see

-ELROND m LiteratureMeans
+Elrond m LiteratureMeans

-"star dome" in Sindarin.
+"star dome" in the fictional language Sindarin.
 In

 The Lord of the Rings (1954) by J. R. R. Tolkien, Elrond was the elven ruler of Rivendell.

-ENHEDUANNA f AkkadianFrom Sumerian
+Enheduanna f SumerianFrom Sumerian

 En-hedu-anna, derived from